 The credit portfolio subject to credit risk in the non-trading book is analysed in the tables that follow in terms of the exposure class.
-The average credit risk exposure by exposure class over 2016 is shown in the table below.
+The average credit risk exposure by exposure class over 2017 is shown in the table below.

-Table 7: Credit Risk Exposures by Expos ure Class
+Table 9: Credit Risk Exposures by Exposure Class

-As at 31 December 2016 Average exposure over the year (\$m) Exposure pre-mitigation as at 31 December 2016
+As at 31 December 2017 Average exposure over the year (\$m) Exposure pre-mitigation as at 31 December 2017 (\$m)

-(\$m)

-Central governments or central banks 1,864 2,563
+Central governments or central banks 3,546 4,382

-Regional governments or local authorities - =
+Regional governments or local authorities 0 -

-Public sector entities 25 175
+Public sector entities 523 281

-Multilateral development banks 122 731
+Multilateral development banks 759 572

-International organisations - =
+International organisations 0 -

-Institutions 562 610
+Institutions 1,372 1,127

-Corporates 620 880
+Corporates 1,394 1,181

-Retail - -
+Retail 0 -

-Secured by mortgages on immovable property - -
+Secured by mortgages on immovable property 0 -

-Exposures in default 12 0
+Exposures in default 1 2

-Items associated with particularly high risk 5 5
+Items associated with particularly high risk 5 4

-Covered bonds - -
+Covered bonds 0 -

-Claims on institutions and corporate with a short-term credit assessment - -
+Claims on institutions and corporate with a short-term credit assessment 0 -

-Claims in the form of CIU - -
+Claims in the form of CIU 0 -

-Equity exposures 3 6
+Equity exposures 6 6

-Other items 77 66
+Other items 63 62

-Securitisation positions - -
+Securitisation positions 0 -

-Total 3,290 5,037
+Total 7,668 7,616

-As at 31 December 2016, the credit risk exposures of ICBCS Group before credit risk mitigation were predominantly to central governments and central banks, institutions and corporates, as shown in the table above.
-ICBCS receives inexpensive short-dated USD deposits from ICBC entities and clients with whom the bank has had long-standing relationships.
-These deposits are swapped into GBP and placed at the Bank of England.
-This activity can result in relatively large balances at the Bank of England.
-In addition, ICBCS entered into a number of secured lending arrangements with other central banks.
+As at 31 December 2017, the credit risk exposures of ICBCS Group before credit risk mitigation were predominantly to central governments and central banks, institutions and corporates, as shown in the table above.
+ICBCS places a large number of short dated deposits at the Bank of England, which result in large exposure to central banks.
+In addition, ICBCS entered into a number of secured lending arrangements with other central banks in 2017.